graphsense/graphsense-tagpacks/README.md

 # GraphSense TagPacks

 A TagPack is a collection of cryptocurrency attribution tags with associated provenance and categorization metadata.
-This repository defines a common schema for TagPacks, provices the Git infrastructure for collaboratively collecting TagPacks with detailed provenance information, and the necessary scripts for ingesting TagPacks into GraphSense for further processing.
+This repository defines a common stucture for TagPacks, provices the Git infrastructure for collaboratively collecting TagPacks with detailed provenance information, and the necessary scripts for ingesting TagPacks into GraphSense for further processing.

 ## What is an attribution tag?